Specify Signal Ranges

 Signal elements in a bus

-If you assemble the bus by using a Bus Creator block, you can specify range information on the upstream blocks that feed the Bus Creator.
+If you assemble the bus by using a Bus Creator block, you can specify range information on the upstream blocks that feed the Bus Creator block.

-technique you use to assemble the bus, you can
+Regardless of the technique you use to assemble the bus,

 Signal in a MATLAB Function block

-Use the Ports and Data Manager to specify the Minimum and Maximum properties of the data.
-See Setting General Properties.
+Use the Symbols pane and Property Inspector to specify the Minimum and Maximum properties of the variables.
+See Set General Variable Properties.

 Signal in a Stateflow chart

 Set the Minimum and Maximum properties of the corresponding Stateflow data.
-See Limit Range Properties (Stateflow).
+See Limit range (Stateflow).

 Data store (Data Store